 Our interest expense has remained consistent year-over-year as declines in our debt balance are offset by increased interest rates.
-We have mitigated our risk by fixing interest rates on approximately half of our debt and our near-term capital allocation plan continues to prioritize reducing our debt using our free cash flow.
+We have sought to mitigate our risk by fixing interest rates on approximately half of our debt, and our near-term capital allocation plan continues to prioritize reducing our debt using our free cash flow.